Appraisers on the Decline: Financial Institutions Are Relying on Other Real Estate Valuation Methods

 Is a BPO certification required to do BPOs

-NABPOP is often asked “Is a BPO certification required to do BPOs?”
+NABPOP is often asked, “Is a BPO certification required to do BPOs?”

-NABPOP’s official response to this question is IT SHOULD BE
+NABPOP’s official response to this question is, IT SHOULD BE.

-If every BPO customer demanded a certification, then the answer is Yes a certification is required – and rightfully so!!!!
+If every BPO customer demanded a certification, then the answer is Yes, a certification is required –and rightfully so!
 This would make the world a better place.

-So to answer the question “Is a BPO certification required to do BPOs?”, it SHOULD BE!
+So, to answer the question, “Is a BPO certification required to do BPOs?”
+It SHOULD BE!

 Real Estate Income